 Today’s topic is vital to your event management business and should be taught in event planning 101 (but isn’t!).

-We often learn lessons the hard way, and as someone who has built a business from scratch – with little experience, virtually no money, but a willingness to take action with a git’r done attitude, Jo-Na Williams shares some insights that I wish I had when I started my event management business in 2004.
+As someone who has built a business from scratch – with little experience, virtually no money, but a willingness to take action with a git’r done attitude, Jo-Na Williams shares some insights that I wish I had when I started my event management business in 2004.

 Common Legal Mistakes Event Planners Make

-Now, I’d love to hear from you.
+After you’ve watched today’s video, I’d love to hear from you.

 Please share in the comments below…

 (Disclaimer: This video and accompanying content (blog, YouTube descriptions, etc. herein referred to as “Content”) is for informational purposes only and should not be construed as legal advice of any kind.
 Jo-Ná Williams and J.A.Williams Law, P.C. assumes no liability for use or interpretation of any information contain in this Episode or this document.
 This Episode should not be an alternative to obtaining legal advice from a licensed attorney in your state based on the specific facts of your legal matter.
 Jo-Ná Williams is licensed to practice law in the State of New York only.)